HPCC Cluster Overview

 Print information about queues/partitions available on a cluster.

-Compute jobs are submitted
+Compute jobs are submitted with

 sbatch via a submission script (here